clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 Skip to finish installation
 ===========================

 After selecting values for all :guilabel:`Required options`, you may skip directly to :ref:`finish-cl-installation`

-If you wish to configure network interfaces or proxy settings, or add bundles, or add/manage users, continue to the next section.
+In the Main Menu, select the :guilabel:`Advanced options` if you wish to configure network interfaces or proxy settings, add bundles, add/manage users, and more.
+Continue with the next section.

+.. _advanced-options-installation:

 Advanced Options
 ****************